 - To facilitate the integration of disabled and able-bodied individuals through recreation and competition

-In 1999, DSAO’s flagship program QQDSP (Queens Quay Disabled Sailing Program) was created by Danny McCoy as an extension to British Columbia’s Disabled Sailing Association (1989) and the Mobility Cup (1991), founded by Sam Sullivan.
+In 1999, DSAO’s flagship program QQDSP (Queens Quay Disabled Sailing Program) was created as an extension to British Columbia’s Disabled Sailing Association (1989) and the Mobility Cup (1991), founded by Sam Sullivan.
 Mobility Cup was brought to eastern Canada for the first time in 1999, hosted by DSAO and held at National Yacht Club.